 Ginkgo Biloba comes from the Ginkgo tree, and is one of the oldest living tree species.
 The Chinese have used Ginkgo for thousands of years for various ailments, including lung congestion, asthma, circulation support, anti-aging, and libido support.
 It is well recognized for its positive effects on brain functions including enhanced mental alertness, reduced brain fog, enhanced memory, and reduced mental fatigue.

-Herbs and glandulars are widely used and touted as possessing adaptogenic properties and marketed as tonics.
+Herbs and glandulars are widely used and touted as possessing adaptogenic properties and are marketed as tonics.
 They are popular with those with very mild Adrenal Fatigue due to their stimulatory properties to increase energy and reduce fatigue.
-These stimulatory effects are more pronounced the weaker the adrenals.
-Stimulants are the equivalent of giving too much gas and "flooding the engine" in a car.
+The weaker the adrenals, the more pronounced are these stimulatory effects.
+Stimulants are the equivalent of hitting the gas pedal on a car and "flooding the engine".
 It puts further stress on the adrenals to work harder and produce more energy, and ends up further depleting the adrenal glands.
 While there may be short-term benefits, this often produces a false sense of well-being that over time tends to fail.
 While the use of glandulars and herbs have their places in adrenal recovery, their use must be judicious to avoid over stimulation, addiction, and withdrawal concerns.
 Short-term use in very mild cases is acceptable, but it is best to proceed under the supervision of an experienced adrenal expert if adrenal weakness is pronounced.
-Always be on the alert of paradoxical or unusual reactions (such as excessive stimulation, excessive fatigue, cardiac palpitation, unstable blood pressure, insomnia, anxiety, and irritability) as warning signs of inappropriate use, which is one of the most common mistakes in adrenal recovery.
+Always be on the alert for paradoxical or unusual reactions (such as excessive stimulation, excessive fatigue, cardiac palpitation, unstable blood pressure, insomnia, anxiety, and irritability) as warning signs of inappropriate use, which is one of the most common mistakes in adrenal recovery.